michaelssavage/michaels-notes/content/projects/coffee-site.md

 # Coffee Site

-:pic{ src="images/project/coffee.jpg" alt="coffee icon" }

-This project was a coding interview challenge I completed.
+This project was completed for a coding interview challenge.
 It used PostgreSQL, a Nest.js backend, and a Next.js frontend.
 I used SCSS for styling and I learned how to use Nest.js and the new app router in Next.js for the first time.

+:pic{ src="images/project/coffee.jpg" alt="coffee icon" :center=true }

 ## Features